Andy17663/Pet/README.md

 ### Experiment

-Can either run Mininet with ODL in same machine or in different.
+Can either run Mininet and ODL in same machine or in different.

 Firstable, need ODL opened with Sdn-app-v2, switch directory to estinet-karaf in sdn-app-v2-distribution